yauwilliam69/CS10/README.md

 # CS10
-Ian and William
-This is the repository that stores all our CS10 projects, labs, and everything else related.
+This is the repository that stores all Ian's and William's CS10 projects, labs, and everything else related.\\
 Let's go! 🏎️